Kingdom of Seinis in Greater Huraedon

 Southeastern Seinis is traditionally called Aemiride.
 Sometimes, incorrectly, it is called Seinis Proper.

 Exquisite scenery and fine soil make for a country of grapes and olive garths.
 Some of the finest limestone-based vineyards are found in Aemiride.
 It is a modestly hilly country with much wealth and natural beauty.
 It snows in the winter, but in Summer and Spring the air is pleasantly warm with cool winds blowing often.
 Southeastern Seinis is also a politically important place, being the location of the King's Summer Court.
 You will find many of the nobility enjoying the country air, here.
 The ports of Southeastern Seinis are tucked in calm bays, protected from the violent storms of the Archine Sea and enjoying the placid waves of the Huraedon trade winds.
-The heath and grass spread like tarps over the hills, and the pleasant and slender melodies of shepherd pipes are played often during the day by young boys leading white tussled flocks.
+The heath and grass unfold like tarps over the hills, and the pleasant and slender melodies of shepherd pipes are played often during the day by young boys leading white tussled flocks.

 The Trouveres people have long been the cultural heart of Greater Huraedon.
 Situated at the crossroads between Greater Huraedon, Lower Huraedon, and Juraedon Proper, Aemiride is at the center of the trade of ideas.
 While the Great Plains are the key to power in Greater Huraedon, it is by the pleasant roads and opulent manors of Aemiride that you will find the geniuses of letters, science, philosophy, and poetry.
 But war is also common, here.
 The hills hide many castles that have long defended the people here.
 The Trouveres people have become experts at warcraft.